sharetribe/flex-docs/src/docs/background/23-stripe-provider-onboarding-and-capabilities/index.md

 information Stripe requires to be collected from the providers.

-Currently, marketplaces located in the United States have used `card_payments` capability for their providers.
+Currently, marketplaces located in the United States have used `card_payments` Capability for their providers.
 Rest of the world has `legacy_payments` enabled.

 ## Changes to Capabilities framework